koying/jellyfin_ha/README.md

 ### Media Source

-- Browse and stream to device (e.g. Chromecast)
+- Browse and stream to a cast device (e.g. Chromecast)

 ### Services

 - `trigger_scan`: Trigger a server media scan
+- `browse`: Show a media info on a device
+- `delete`: Delete a media
+- `search`: Search for media (for compatible fontends)